Zwo1in/Classic-Draughts-with-Alpha-Beta-prunings/README.md

 # Classic-Draughts-with-Alpha-Beta-purnings
 Classic draughts (checkers) with AI based on min-max algorithm with alpha-beta purnings.\
-Graphic representation bases on SFML 2.5.\
+Graphic representation bases on SFML 2.5.
-Makefile included.\